 • A 30-year-old male homicide victim, shot July 22 in the area of Osler Street and Davenport Road.

-• A man, age unknown, shot March 26 near Martin Grove Road and Albion Road.
+• A 23-year-old man, shot March 26 near Martin Grove Road and Albion Road.

 Source: TPS.